Skip to content

 gtSql Since 3.4.3.2

-The gtSql method is one of the advanced query condition-building methods in MyBatis-Plus, allowing you to set a field to be greater than (GT) the result of an SQL statement.
+The gtSql method is one of the advanced methods in MyBatis-Plus for building query conditions, allowing you to set a field as greater than (GT) the result of an SQL statement.

 Method Signature

-// Sets the specified field to be greater than the result of an SQL statement
+// Sets the specified column to be greater than the result of an SQL statement

 gtSql(R column, String inValue)

-// Sets the specified field to be greater than the result of an SQL statement when the condition is met
+// Sets the specified column to be greater than the result of an SQL statement if the condition is met

 gtSql(boolean condition, R column, String inValue)

-• column: The database field name or the field name using a Lambda expression.
+• column: The database column name or the column name using a Lambda expression.

 • inValue: A string containing the SQL statement used to generate the greater-than condition.

-• condition: A boolean value controlling whether to apply this greater-than condition.
+• condition: A boolean value that controls whether to apply this greater-than condition.

 Examples